RB3572/Columbia-Big-Data/Testing/README.md

 <p align="center">Rakshit Kaushik, Alessandro Ferrari, Sergio Papa Estefano, Rishi Bhargava</p>

 ## Data
+Past stock data will be obtained using the quantmod package.
+Quantmod stands for quantitative financial modeling framework, and it is used to "specify, build, trade, and analyse quantitative financial trading strategies."[(cran.r-project.org)](https://cran.r-project.org/web/packages/quantmod/quantmod.pdf) Opening, high, low, closing, and the adjusted closing prices of a stock can be obtained using the ``` getSymbols() ``` function.
 (Explination of Data: Include subject, size, variables ect...)

 (Importance of data: Include the goal of the project and its real world aplications).